latest nhpb_banner 1__compressed2

 Help with Medical Bills

 For more information, referrals need to come through the local Massachusetts Department of Transitional Assistance office.
+Or get financial help from the Worcester Community Action Council.
 If there are any resources available, this office can direct the resident to an eviction prevention program in their area.
-They will offer phone numbers, addresses, and more details if this is an option.
+They will offer phone numbers, addresses, and more details on grants or legal aid if this is an option.

 Tenants supported in Worcester County